donnacamos/forked-repo-example/pull_request_template.md

-### Jonathan's template
+### This is the pull request template

-- What you worked on
+- What did you work on?
-- B
+- Tag the GitHub Issue
-- C
+- @mention the reviewer